 - Establishing community land trusts to benefit disadvantaged groups and to achieve urban renewal

 Solution 3: Support people with high and complex disability support and housing needs to access high quality Specialist Disability Accommodation (SDA)

-To support people to access suitable SDA we recommend that:
+To support people to access suitable SDA we recommend:

-- The NDIA prioritise SDA payments in the packages of young people in aged care and young people at risk of entering aged care
+- The NDIA prioritises SDA payments for young people in aged care or at risk of entering aged care

 Solution 4: Invest in transitional housing

-- To ensure that participants don’t get stuck in MTA, it is important that people’s long-term housing solutions are secured early.
-With very limited exceptions, a person leaving hospital or RAC should be discharged into MTA with an NDIS plan that already details (and funds) their long-term housing.
+- To ensure participants don’t get stuck in MTA their long-term housing solutions need to be secured early.
+With very few exceptions, a person leaving hospital or RAC should be discharged into MTA with an NDIS plan that already details (and funds) their long-term housing.
 Where appropriate, SDA determinations must be timely.

 For more information about our policy work around housing check out the policy submissions and reports below:

 Kirby finally has her own space again, making her own choices.
 See how SDA has helped Kirby’s dream to live independently again in her own home.